TheFox/wallet-cpp/README.md

 Then the binary is available in `build_release/bin`.

-After building the project, run:
+If you want to install Wallet, run:

 ```bash
 ./bin/install.sh